Putin foe Navalny defiant as trial opens in Russia

 A recent opinion poll indicated about 37 percent of Russians know who Navalny is, a sharp increase in the past two years, but only 14 percent would vote for him in a presidential election.

-"People like him give me hope that I will live in a normal country some day," Tatyana Styopkina, 66, said at the rally in support of Navalny in Moscow's Pushkin Square on Wednesday.

-"Everyone here knows very well that Navalny is not guilty of anything he is being accused of," veteran human rights activist Lyudmila Alexeyeva, 85, told the crowd, prompting cheers and applause.
-"He is being persecuted for fighting corruption."

-Navalny is rarely seen on state television, the main source of news for the millions of Russians outside the big cities.
+His main support is among urban youth and the middle class but he is rarely seen on state television, the main source of news for the many millions of Russians outside the big cities.

-A dozen protesters also face sentences of up to 10 years over clashes with police at a rally on the eve of Putin's inauguration last May, and parliament has pushed through tough new penalties and fines for demonstrators who stray out of line.
+About 12 protesters also face sentences of up to 10 years over clashes with police at a rally on the eve of Putin's inauguration last May and parliament has pushed through tough new penalties and fines for demonstrators who stray out of line.

 A spokesman for Russia's Investigative Committee, which answers to Putin, said on Friday the case against Navalny had been speeded up because he had done "everything in his power to attract attention to himself" and taunt the authorities.